SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Choosing Difﬁculties

-There are two possibilities for assigning diﬃculties to a speciﬁc
+There are two possibilities for assigning difficulties to a speciﬁc
-action: a diﬃculty number or an opposed roll.
-Generally, the adventure speciﬁes the diﬃculty and what skill is needed, but the gamemaster may come across circumstances that were not foreseen.
+action: a difficulty number or an opposed roll.
+Generally, the adventure speciﬁes the difficulty and what skill is needed, but the gamemaster may come across circumstances that were not foreseen.
 In such cases, use these guidelines to decide what to do.